trufnetwork/node/docs/node-operator-guide.md

 This will configure your node to use state sync for faster synchronization with the network.
 Edit the `config.toml` file using the appropriate command for your OS.

+**Option 1: Scripted Edit**

+Run the command for your operating system to perform the edits automatically.

 #### For Linux

 ```bash